Lord Mayor’s Better Suburbs Grants Guidelines - Community Support Category

 Applicants may wish to consider submitting the application to another grants program.
-Both the Queensland and Australian Governments have websites that list available grants:

-The successful applicant must provide a completed Acquittal Form to Council within six months of the Notification Date.
+The successful applicant must provide a completed Acquittal Form to Council within twelve months of the Notification Date.
 This document must detail the outcomes of the project and how the funds were spent.
 It must demonstrate that funding has been used for the purpose for which it was provided, include a report of financial transactions and provide evidence that the project achieved its intended objectives.

 Successful applicants will receive a link to the Acquittal Form that will be attached to their application in SmartyGrants.